Introduction

 Residences

-They then moved a few miles east of Bath.
+Subsequently, they moved a few miles east of Bath.
 By March 1901, they lived at 2 Rose Cottages, Bathampton, where James worked as an engine driver at a sawmill.
 By April 1911, they lived at Brookside, Batheaston, where James worked as an “Engineman” for a railway company.
 He was still there ten years later, working as an “Engineman” for the Great Western Railway.

 Death and military funeral

 James’s final residence was Yew Cottage, Batheaston.
-He intestate died on 1 January 1935, aged 74, leaving effects valued at £632-9s-8d.
-His wife had died in 1926, aged 82.
+He died intestate on 1 January 1935, aged 74, leaving effects valued at £632-9s-8d.
+His wife had predeceased him, dying on July 15, 1926, at the age of 82.

 The funeral account also states that James had been the secretary of the Bathford Lodge of the Wiltshire Working Men’s Conservative Benefit Society since its inception some thirty years earlier.[8]